einmalmaik/maunting-server-manager/README.md

-# Maunting Server Manager

 # Warning!

-This panel is a work in progress.
+>This panel is a work in progress.
 Production use is not recommended.
 Release planned for June 10, 2026.

+# Maunting Server Manager

 > Ein Panel, um Conan Exiles und DayZ Server auf deinem eigenen Linux-Server zu verwalten — ganz ohne Kommandozeile.